 Higher costs within a business inevitably lead to them increasing their prices of goods and services, in order to maintain profit margins.
 Consumers, faced with higher costs for goods and energy, demand higher wages in order to maintain their lifestyle.
 This wage-price spiral feeds faster inflation and it is very difficult to break the cycle.
 When wage increases do not match inflation consumers buy less.
-Forecast growth rates for 2022 have been more than halved to 3.6.
-In 2023 this figure has been reduced further to 0.9%, and because there is a chance that this forecast may not be met, there is a chance that the UK will slump into recession.
+It is forecast that the UK economy will contact 0.7% in 2023, bigger than the 0.3% contraction predicted in October 2022.
+The key factors behind the downgrade include the reduction in the generosity of the Energy Price Guarantee, additional taxes on high-earners, and signs that the housing market is slowing faster than many had anticipated.

 At this stage in the cycle, it makes sense to conserve cash in order to weather the economic storm.
-Where possible, lock in the current cost of capital in anticipation of interest rate rises.
+Where possible, lock in the current cost of capital in anticipation of further interest rate rises.
 Also, wait patiently for the investment opportunities that are likely to arise as other businesses are forced to sell up.
+Also look for any government assistance that may come available to help businesses invest in renewable energy sources.

 It is important to ensure smooth operations in periods of high labour turnover.
 Clever training to increase individuals’ skill sets could pay dividends.
 Be creative in building incentives into salary packages to make your firm the one that people want to work for.
 Also look at new IT systems to help automate operations for the future.

-Forward planning is required to create a more diversified supply chain.
+From a shortage of materials, labour and skill to disrupted logistics, many of the same challenges continue to plague supply chains as we have seen in the last couple of years.
+Pent-up demand is leading to blockages, and global conflicts such as the war in Ukraine are pushing up prices.
+Forward planning is therefore vital to create a more diversified supply chain.
 This will help to ease operational logjams which will ultimately ensure a constant pattern of billing and cash inflow for your business.
 Also consider smart pre-buying of raw materials to lock in prices and help reduce cashflow fluctuations due to instability in supply chains.

 It is risky to have all your eggs in one basket.
 Do not rely too much on any one customer.
 Look for other outlets.
 Is it possible, with your asset and skills base to offer other services that may be more profitable, or a service that would be a great add-on that your customer base would appreciate?